astroclubiitk/astroclubiitk.github.io/_posts/2023-07-17-chandrayaan-3.md

 Chandrayaan-3 features two hazard detection and avoidance cameras on its lander, whereas Chandrayaan-2 had only one such camera.
 The cameras on board are also designed to be more robust.
-The Vikram lander has sturdy legs to prevent any crashing or leg damage.
-Additionally, landing velocity has been increased by 50%.
+The legs of the Vikram lander have been reinforced, ensuring a higher level of sturdiness.
+Consequently, despite the 50% increase in landing speed, the likelihood of a crash has been significantly reduced.

 The Vikram rover is now equipped with additional solar panels to ensure continuous power supply, regardless of how it lands.
 Chandrayaan-3 includes an instrument called the Spectro-Polarimetry of Habitable Planetary Earth (SHAPE) on the propulsion module, which aids in studying spectral and polarimetric measurements of Earth.